Toyoki-Tanaka/project-3-todoList/README.md

 # Unsolved Problems
 - Date conversion (SOLVED)
-- Placeholder text for edit
+- Placeholder text for edit (SOLVED)
 # Future Enhancements

 - Redirect the page when the user makes a new task and when the user updates a task instead of sending an alert